eschwartz/eschwartz.github.io/_posts/2024-02-13-otel-intro.md

 There is a lot that _can_ be done with tracing, and it can intimidate starting out.
 In this blog post, I'll show how standard logs may be "upgraded" to OpenTelemetry traces, and demonstrate some of the benefits of doing so.
 We'll work through some real code examples using a web API server written in Go.

 > The full working code for these examples is available at [github.com/eschwartz/otel-go-demo](https://github.com/eschwartz/otel-go-demo).
-We'll use a [free Honeycomb account](https://www.honeycomb.io/) to visualize traces, though other [many other vendors are supported](https://opentelemetry.io/ecosystem/vendors/).
+We'll use a [free Honeycomb account](https://www.honeycomb.io/) to visualize traces, though [many other vendors are supported](https://opentelemetry.io/ecosystem/vendors/).

 ## Standard Logging